Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 positions: the position in the left-hand side s-expression (before), and the position in the right-hand side s-expression (after).

-The goal is to find the shortest route from the start (where both positions are before the first item in the programs) to the end (where both positions are after the last item in the program).
+The goal is to find the shortest route from the start vertex (where both positions are before the first item in the programs) to the end vertex (where both positions are after the last item in the program).

 For example, suppose you're comparing the program `A` with `X A`.
+The vertices look like this.

 ```
 START